apache/spark/docs/sql-programming-guide.md

 //  |-- age: long (nullable = true)
 //  |-- name: string (nullable = true)

-// Register this DataFrame as a table. people.createOrReplaceTempView("people")
+// Creates a temporary view using the DataFrame people.createOrReplaceTempView("people")

 // SQL statements can be run by using the sql methods provided by sqlContext.